Positively Putney BID wants to hear from its members and anyone else who is interested in the organisation or Putney town centre.

 Nicola Grant born and bred in Wandsworth has always enjoyed spending time in Putney.
 She has worked in regenerating town centres for the last fifteen years and is a fellow of the Institute of Place Management.
 Nicola led the BID development during 2016 and was appointed as the Executive Director for the Putney BID Company.
 Nicola is responsible for ensuring the BID objectives are delivered.

-Pamela-Anne Cryer – Positively Putney Office Manager
+Pamela-Anne Cryer – Positively Putney Operations Manager

 The Welcome People BID Ambassadors

 Our BID Rangers are here to ensure Putney is a great place for businesses, residents and visitors.
 Be sure to say hello if you spot them patrolling around Putney, they will always be happy to help.

 Donald is a partner in the conveyancing team at Russell Cooke, which is situated close to Putney railway station.
 Russell Cooke moved to Putney after the second world war in 1958 and has been an important presence in the high Street ever since.

 Toby Lewin-Lloyd – Assael Architects

 Toby Lewin-Lloyd has worked as an architect for Assael Architects since 2014.
 Winners of the Wandsworth Business Awards (Best SME) in 2016, Assael Architecture is located on Upper Richmond Road.
 Toby is passionate about good design and has felt privileged to work on many Putney-based projects.
 He is interested in the local environment and how to make places better for the people who live, work and visit.
 Toby is the chair of the BID board and overseas all BID developments.